Find Grad Schools

 86% Women

 The 10th most popular school in the country for curriculum majors who are seeking their master's degree is Arizona State University - Skysong.
 Each year, around 53,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $9,972 per year.
 During the most recent year for which we have data, 204 people received their master's degree in curriculum from ASU - Skysong.
-Around 29% of these students were from an underrepresented racial-ethnic group, and 86% were women.
-Arizona State University - Skysong curriculum graduates who receive their master's degree go on to jobs earning a median salary of $55,178.
+Of these students, 86% were women and 30% were members of underrepresented racial-ethnic groups.

 #11